mfurlend/shp2png/README.md

 The default image width is `4333` (pixels).
 You can override this with the `--width` option.

+This script requires the Python Imaging Library.
+To to install it run `pip install PIL` or `easy_install PIL`

  author: Mike Furlender
  date: 20140910

-This script requires the Python Imaging Library. mfurlend AT gmail DOT com
+  mfurlend AT gmail DOT com